West Bank

 Christmas is observed on January 7

-Today’s church is cool and dark, its interior bare with no pews.
-Fragments of mosaics remain, some depicting Church councils and their decrees.
+Today’s Church of the Nativity is cool and dark, its interior bare with no pews.
+Wall mosaics from the 12th century — depicting saints, angels and Church councils — have had their original sheen restored.

 Trapdoors in the floor allow glimpses of the mosaic floor of Constantine’s basilica.
 The red limestone pillars were quarried locally.
 Many are adorned with Crusader paintings of saints.